Affiliate links on Android Authority may earn us a commission. Learn more.

 Again, yes, absolutely.

-After installing a trio of Google Wifi units I was rocking around 60Mbps of the advertised 200Mbps upstairs, with the main unit downstairs hitting 200Mbps with ease.
+After installing a trio of Google Wifi units, I rocked around 60Mbps of the advertised 200Mbps upstairs, with the main unit downstairs hitting 200Mbps with ease.

 Don’t believe me?
 Here are the before and after speed test results:

-The improved connection is the result of the increased coverage from the base Nest Wifi, which Google says covers 2,200 square feet vs the 1,500 square foot coverage from the older Google Wifi.
+The improved connection results from the increased coverage from the base Nest Wifi, which Google says covers 2,200 square feet vs the 1,500 square foot coverage from the older Google Wifi.
 The Nest Wifi Points cover 1,600 square feet.

 Design changes and Nest Wifi Point features